 👣 We can offer you emotional support via our Well-being Footpath or in-house Counselling service.

 👣 We can keep in touch with you for a ‘check in and chat’ with our fabulous volunteers, most of whom are amputees themselves and are able to offer advice through their own valuable life experience.

 👣 We can offer support to your friends and family.

-We’re currently running clubs in Glasgow, Ayr, Edinburgh, Fife, Dundee, Aberdeen and Inverness.
+We’re currently running clubs in Glasgow, Paisley, Lanarkshire, Dundee, Edinburgh, Ayrshire, Fife, Aberdeen, Inverness. and our newly added, Dumfries!
 We do have future plans to expand into other areas too.. watch this space!
 Aside from these areas we also have lots of virtual clubs which people from all over the country can access.

 Peer Support Network

 Our Trooper volunteers have completed their peer support training allowing us to visit local amputees who are unable or not ready to attend our clubs.
 This is done via hospital or home visits.
 Our volunteers also meet in-patients once a month at WestMARC, Ayr, Queen Elizabeth, Ninewells and Hairmyres Hospitals, giving patients advice and support as well as information about FYF.

 If you are outwith our main club areas, or just want to engage with us online you can still benefit by joining our private Facebook groups.

 Well-Being Group: Our well-being group is a small community where we can build each other up, support each other when we’re down and learn tips and techniques to keep you feeling tip top.
 You can join here.